alecpm/opsworks-web-python/plone_buildout/README.md

   * `two_stage_pack`: Whether to separate the pack into a pre-pack and pack phases over two days.

-This recipe assumes the presence of `zodbpack`, `zodbpack-prepack`, and `zodbpack-pack` builsout parts in `cfg/base.cfg`.
+This recipe assumes the presence of `zodbpack`, `zodbpack-prepack`, and `zodbpack-pack` builsout parts in the base buildout config.
 Those parts determine pack frequency/time, and default to weekly.

-### Extra Layers
+### Additional Layers

-Some applicatons may wish to install additional layers of functionality, like a Solr Search engine or a Redis queue server.
+You may wish to create additional layers of functionality for your particular application.
+Below are a couple of optional layers that you can create based on recipes in this cookbook.

 #### Solr Layer

-To ease Solr configuration, we deploy Solr through the buildout using `alm.solrindez` and `collective.recipe.solrinstance`.
-This means adding another custom layer, with short name `solr` (you can customize the layer shortname or assign this functionality to an existing layer by setting the `"plone_instances": "solr_layer"` attribute to the short name of the desired layer), as well as another App (named `solr` by default) with the repository information for the buildout.
-Because it needs a persistent data store, it should default to EBS Optimized with an EBS volume mounted at `/srv/www/solr/shared/var`.
-Assign the following custom recipes:
+To ease Solr configuration, you can deploy Solr through a buildout using `alm.solrindex` and `collective.recipe.solrinstance`.
+This means adding another custom layer, with short name `solr` (you can customize the layer shortname or assign this functionality to an existing layer by setting the `"plone_instances": "solr_layer"` attribute in the Stack Custom JSON to the layer short name), as well as another App (named `solr` by default) with the repository information for the buildout.
+Because it needs a persistent data store, it should use EBS Optimized instances with an EBS volume mounted at `/srv/www/solr/shared/var`.

+It should have the following recipes assigned:

   *  Setup: `plone_buildout::solr-setup`
   *  Configure: `plone_buildout::solr-configure`